LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

 # Goal:
 **Enable Spark jobs (executors) to access Kerberized resources**
   * distribute the Kerberos cache file from the driver/client machine
-  * make this work for a YARN cluster
+  * make this work in a Hadoop/YARN cluster

-Note: the reason for doing this is to enable access to resource protected by direct Kerberos authentication, notably this does not apply to the use of HDFS in a Hadoop cluster, where a more scalable token-based implementation is available
+Note: the problem this solves is to enable Spark jobs to access resources protected by direct Kerberos authentication.
+Notably this does not apply to the use of HDFS in a Spark+Hadoop cluster, where a more scalable delegation token-based implementation is available.

 Strategy and techniques:

-* Distribute the Kerberos credential cache from the driver/client to all YARN containers
+* Distribute the Kerberos credential cache from the driver/client to all YARN containers as a local copy
-   * use the standard Spark functionatility, using `--files` (or `--conf spark.yarn.dist.files`)
+   * use the standard Spark functionality, using `--files <path>` (or `--conf spark.yarn.dist.files=<path>`)
 * Set the executors' environment variable KRB5CCNAME to point to a local copy of the Kerberos credential cache file
-   * the difficult point is that the actual PATH can be different for different machines and is computed at run time
+   * the non-standard point is that the actual PATH of the local copy of the credential cache can end up to be different for different machines/executors/YARN containers
-* How to set the Spark executor environemnt variable
+* How to set the Spark executor environment variable with a path relative to YARN container root directory
-   * use the standard Spark functionality: `--conf spark.executorEnv.KRB5CCNAME=FILE:<PATH_to_credential_cache>`
-   * tip: use `'$PWD'` to prefix the path of the credential cache to address the location of the root of the YARN container
+   * use `'$PWD'` to prefix the path of the credential cache to address the location of the root of the YARN container
+   * use standard Spark configuration options to set the environemnt varialble KRB5CCNAME: `--conf spark.executorEnv.KRB5CCNAME=FILE:<PATH_to_credential_cache>`

 # Recipe:
-Tested on Apache Spark 2.1.x and YARN/Hadoop 2.6.0
+Tested on: Apache Spark 1.6, 2.0 and 2.1 + YARN/Hadoop 2.6.0 (CDH)

-1. Use `kinit` to get the MIT Kerberos TGT in the credential cache file use `klist -l` to get path of credential cache file.
-A typical default path vlaue is: /tmp/krb5cc_$UID
+1. Use `kinit` to get the Kerberos TGT in the credential cache file use `klist -l` to get path of credential cache file.
+A typical default path value is: /tmp/krb5cc_$UID

 2. This is an optional step: set KRB5CCNAME on the client/driver machine.
 Example:
 `export KRB5CCNAME=/tmp/krb5cc_$UID`

 3. Distribute the credential cache and set the KRB5CCNAME variable on the executors.
 Examples when using spark-submit/pyspark/spark-shell:

 ```bash
 spark-shell --master yarn --files $KRB5CCNAME#krbcache --conf spark.executorEnv.KRB5CCNAME='FILE:$PWD/krbcache'

 pyspark --master yarn --files $KRB5CCNAME#krbcache --conf spark.executorEnv.KRB5CCNAME='FILE:$PWD/krbcache'
 ```

 # Notes: